The difference between a curiosity appointment and a needs based appointment should be totally clear to you.

 - What’s in it for him?

 Even if you believe that you have the best product or service imaginable, does the person you are speaking with really care?
+Will they seek out good insurance, going to compare here and make sure it is covered once they buy it from you?
 Is it possible that even if he does agree to meet with you, it’s only because there’s the slightest curiosity about you or your offering?
 The truth is that we have been taught just to get the meeting, and by doing so, we at least have a shot at their business.
 This could be a five minute call or a fifteen minute face to face where we pitch our best stuff.
 While this may be the calling of the true “sales artist” of years past, it has become much more challenging to pull off in the year 2011.

 The best calls and meetings happen when we are able to uncover a possible need early on.
 Not just a curiosity.
 The best way to approach this concept is from the buyer’s point of view.
 When you go to buy a new car from a dealership, would you like the salesperson to show you what they think you’d like or something that better fits your needs and wants?
 Buying a car is a commitment that you have to be sure of when you make it, for example, if you buy a BMW you need to make sure that you take care of it the way it needs to by using a BMW service in Bellevue or one closer to you to keep it in tip-top condition, just like you would do with a business and the services you provide.
 Even if you don’t purchase your cars from physical dealerships anymore, but rather on sites like https://www.autozin.com/, try and imagine the atmosphere.
 Let’s take this a step further.
 What if the salesperson asked you the following questions: